-The Ford was registered AN-AAS with Transportes Aereos del Continente Americano (simply known as TACA Airlines) in Honduras in December 1937, where it stayed until 1942 when purchased by an unknown operator in Compeche, Mexico, and reregistered as XA-FUB.
+The Ford was registered AN-AAS with Transportes Aereos del Continente Americano (simply known as TACA Airlines) in Honduras in December 1937, and flew in Nicaragua until 1946 when it was purchased by an unknown operator in Compeche, Mexico, and reregistered as XA-FUB.
 The registration changed again in 1950 to XA-NET while under the ownership of another individual in Compeche.